October 6, 2022

 Cookie Consent Compliance

-One of the main components of a website compliance is cookie consent compliance.
+One of the main components of website compliance is cookie consent compliance.
 This is to ensure that cookies are not installed before consent is obtained from the user.

 1.1.
 What is a cookie consent notice?